Kuzziv/PokemonLib/README.md

    - Open the `PokemonGameLib.Tests` project in your editor.
    - Add new test classes or methods as needed in the `PokemonGameLib.Tests` folder.
-   - Ensure new tests cover the features or bug fixes you’ve added.
+   - Ensure new tests cover the features or bug fixes you’ve implemented.

 2. **Run Tests Again**

-   After adding new tests, run `dotnet test` to verify that all tests pass.
+   After adding new tests, run `dotnet test` to verify that all tests pass successfully.

 ## Contribution